People often avoid talking about money, but many people have lots of questions about what to do with it.

 You’ve probably heard it before, but we’re gonna say it again: Make your money work for you.

-If you’re looking for a new savings account, use Bankrate to compare the top interest-bearing savings accounts.
+If you’re looking for a new savings account, use Bankrate to compare the highest-yielding savings accounts.

 4. Re-evaluate your budget

-A lot has changed in the past year as a result of the coronavirus pandemic, and there’s a good chance that it’s impacted your budget in some way.
+A lot has changed in the past two years as a result of the coronavirus pandemic, and there’s a good chance that it’s impacted your budget in some way.
 If you haven’t already revisited your budget, now might be the time.

 Anytime you go through a serious life change, you should take a fresh look at your budget as it will likely need to adapt to your new way of life.

-In today’s world, that may mean you’re working from home, which could mean you’re spending less on transportation and more on food — that needs to be reflected in your budget.
-The same goes if you’re one of the millions of Americans who found themselves recently unemployed.
+In today’s world, that may mean you’re working from home, which could mean you’re spending less on transportation and more on food — that needs to be reflected in your budget, for example.

 Keeping your budget up to date and adapting it to your current circumstances are key to your financial success.